JasonCampbell256/GamePicker/README.md

 # GamePicker
+An application created for the Twitch streamer [FuturemanGaming](https://www.twitch.tv/futuremangaming).
+Highly customized and stylized for a specific entertainment purpose.

- Pick a random game based on console selection.
-Games and consoles are easily managed in a text file.
+Picks a random video game based on console, region, and keyword selections.
+Games and consoles are maintained in a csv file.

 ## Requirements
  1. A CSV file called GAMES.csv in the root application directory.